-Donald Trump's "Social Media Summit" Was A Chance To Complain About Twitter With Company
+Donald Trump Held A "Social Media Summit" To Complain About Twitter With Company

 President Donald Trump seems to spend a significant chunk of his time tweeting, but that did not stop him from deciding to host a "social media summit" at the White House to hear grievances against platforms such as Twitter.
 On Thursday, July 11, Trump brought right-wing social media commentators to Washington D.C., where they were expected to discuss the alleged bias that social media platforms have against conservative voices.
 In fact, Trump's "social media summit" seemed to be a chance for him to complain about Twitter and Facebook in the company of right-wing personalities.

 "A big subject today at the White House Social Media Summit will be the tremendous dishonesty, bias, discrimination and suppression practiced by certain companies," Trump wrote in a later-deleted tweet, per Politico.
 "We will not let them get away with it much longer."

 According to The Daily Beast, numerous pro-Trump bloggers, YouTubers, and cartoonists posted their invitations to the summit on social media.
 One of them was Twitter user @CarpeDonktum, a self-described "memesmith" who creates memes in support of Trump.
 Another reported invitee was blogger Jim Hoft, the founder of a far-right news and opinion site called The Gateway Pundit — which, according to The Daily Beast, frequently publishes hoaxes and misleading information.
 Elite Daily reached out to Hoft for comment on his site's publications, but did not immediately hear back.